peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 * `boolean isPowerOfTwo()`<br>
  Gets a value indicating whether this object's value is a power of two.
 * `boolean isZero()`<br>
+ Gets a value indicating whether this value is 0.
 * `EInteger Mod​(EInteger divisor)`<br>
  Finds the modulus remainder that results when this instance is divided by the value of an arbitrary-precision integer.